 Before the start of each Plan Year, you will be able to elect to have some of your upcoming pay contributed to the Plan.
 These amounts will be used to pay for the benefits you have chosen.
-The portion of your pay that is paid to the Plan is not subject to Federal and State income or Social Security taxes.
+The portion of your pay that is paid to the Plan is not subject to Federal income or Social Security taxes.
 In other words, this allows you to use tax-free dollars to pay for certain kinds of benefits and expenses which you normally pay for with out-of-pocket, taxable dollars.
-Also, we will make additional Employer contributions to the Plan that you may use to increase the amounts used to pay benefits.
 However, if you receive a reimbursement for an expense under the Plan, you cannot claim a Federal income tax credit or deduction on your return.
 (See the Article entitled "General Information About Our Plan" for the definition of "Plan Year.")